By: Team F11-1 Since: March 2020 Licence: MIT

 This section addresses how the graph displaying the user’s past seven day’s daily total calorie consumption works.

-Note that the graph counts starting from the date on the current Food Record
+Note that the graph counts starting from the date on the current Food Record, and the six days prior to it.

 The graph will always display the past seven days' data at the bottom of the app, and will update whenever app data is changed.

-If a command changes the date of the Food Record (such as nom or stomach ), the graph will update to show data
+If a command changes the date of the Food Record (such as nom or stomach), the graph will update to show data

 for the past seven days from that date, inclusive.